Saturday, June 15th 2013

 As well as ornaments there were portraits and or representations of people, both the famous and the obscure.

-Among the famous (or perhaps “infamous” would be a more appropriate designation) is Livia, wife of the first Roman emperor, Augustus, mother of Tiberius and grandmother of Claudius who, despite her penchant for removing enemies and rivals by means of poison and other devious stratagems, deified her upon her death, presumably so that she could continue her manipulative political activities among the gods.
+Among the famous (or perhaps “infamous” would be a more appropriate designation) is Livia, wife of the first Roman emperor, Augustus, mother of Tiberius and grandmother of Claudius who, despite her penchant for removing enemies and rivals by means of poison and other devious stratagems, was deified upon her death, presumably so that she could continue her manipulative political activities among the gods.

 Fascinating as the likenesses of historical figures are, perhaps the most moving are those portraits of ordinary people, sometimes done in life but more often made as post mortem likenesses to be placed on tombs.
 Such a one is the head pictured above, thought to be from a funerary statue in Italy and dating from the second century BC.